 In July, Actors Playhouse sued SCOR and its subsidiary General Security, seeking recovery for revenue loss from government closure orders related to the pandemic.
 The theater has argued that it experienced a loss of functionality, which should be interpreted as physical damage after it was forced to close by state-mandated orders in March.

-In early September, SCOR urged the Florida federal court to toss the theater's proposed class action, saying the theater failed to allege physical damage and the policy's microorganism, pollutant and biological exclusions bar coverage.
+In early September, SCOR urged the Florida federal court to toss the theater's proposed class action, saying it didn't issue the policy in question and should be dismissed from the case.
+The reinsurer also adopted the same position as insurer General Security, which filed its own dismissal motion saying the theater failed to allege physical damage and the policy's microorganism, pollutant and biological exclusions bar coverage.

-The reinsurer said the theater failed to present any evidence that its staff lost access to the theater because of COVID-19 or related government closure orders.
-The theater's position that physical loss also means loss of use fails because its alleged losses were "solely economic in nature," the reinsurer maintained.
+General Security has said the theater failed to present any evidence that its staff lost access to the theater because of COVID-19 or related government closure orders.
+The theater's position that physical loss also means loss of use fails because its alleged losses were "solely economic in nature," the carrier maintained.

 In its Monday response, the theater said that courts have "repeatedly" denied such "restrictive interpretation" that "physical loss of or damage" requires a structural injury to the property, and have acknowledged that a loss of use can be covered under an all-risk policy.